sivasamyk/logtrail/docs/add_fields.md

 These fields can be mapped to respective Elasticsearch documents using `fields.mapping` parameter in `logtrail.json`.
 Logtrail provides option to add additional fields to the log event.
 This can be done using the `fields.message_format` parameter in `logtrail.json`.
 By default this parameter is mapped to `syslog_message`.

-Let us consider following is the source document present in Elasticsearch
+Let us consider following source document present in Elasticsearch :

     {
             "hostname" => "playground",